rosettatype/yrsa-rasa/README.md

-# Yrsa
+# Yrsa & Rasa

-Type family **Yrsa** is an open-source type family published by [Rosetta](https://rosettatype.com) with generous financial support from Google.
+**Yrsa** and **Rasa** are open-source type families published by [Rosetta](https://rosettatype.com) with generous financial support from Google.
 The fonts are going to support some 45+2 languages in Latin and Gujarati scripts in 5 weights and will be freely available from the Google Fonts directory, once it is ready.
 Design and production are done in-house, by [Anna Giedryś](http://ancymonic.com) ([@ancymonic](http://github.com/ancymonic)) and [David Březina](http://davi.cz) ([@MrBrezina](http://github.com/MrBrezina)).

+Yrsa is the name of the Latin-only type family.
+Rasa is the name of the Gujarati type family.
+In terms of glyphs included Rasa is a superset of Yrsa, it includes the complete Latin.

-What makes Yrsa different is the design approach.
+What makes Yrsa & Rasa project different is the design approach.
 It is a deliberate experiment in remixing existing typefaces to produce a new one.
-The Latin part of Yrsa is based on [Merriweather](http://sorkintype.com/fonts.html#mw) by Eben Sorkin.
+The Latin part is based on [Merriweather](http://sorkintype.com/fonts.html#mw) by Eben Sorkin.
 The Gujarati is based on David Březina’s [Skolar Gujarati](https://www.rosettatype.com/Skolar#gujarati).

-See the [Yrsa project page](http://github.rosettatype.com/yrsa) for details. **The project is still in its early stages.**
+See the [Yrsa & Rasa project page](http://github.rosettatype.com/yrsa) for details.

-This repo contains sources for Glyphs, TrueType-flavoured OpenType `.ttf` and PostScript-flavoured OpenType `.otf` font files.
-The UFO files are a derived source, exported from Glyphs.
-They are provided as is.
+## Download

+You can download the fonts from `Fonts/` folder of this repo.

 ## Language support